golivecosmos/pluto/README.md

 ```
 ### Extract clip from a video

-This command will extract a clip from the video.
+This command will extract a clip from the video using timestamps.
+The command requires a start and end timestamp following this format: HH:MM:SS.

 Usage: